The Space Invaders! They’re here! You’re next!

 Full-Scale Invasion of Space Invaders

 When Space Invaders is released on June 16, 1978, it practically causes riots across Japan.
 It is also responsible for a nationwide coin shortage that, after a Government inquiry, leads to the government of Japan requesting that coin boxes for Space Invaders be emptied more frequently and forces the Bank of Japan to triple the production of 100-yen coins to keep the coin in circulation.
-To cash in on the craze, shop owners and operators of traditional Japanese tea rooms clear out their equipment and merchandise and set up all-Space Invaders arcades overnight; some establishments line the walls with up to 200 of the machines.
+To cash in on the craze, shop owners and operators of traditional Japanese tea rooms clear out their equipment and merchandise and set up all-Space Invaders arcades overnight, called Invader Houses; some establishments line the walls with up to 200 of the machines.
 While Taito has to licence production to six other companies to manufacture machines to keep up with demand, a thriving black-market of stolen and unlicensed game cabinets surfaces just as quickly.

 By the end of 1978, there are 100,000 arcade units installed in Japan, pulling in over $600 million for Taito.
-By mid-1979, the intense popularity of the game has inspired a kind of Reefer Madness-style mania across Japan, with media such as the vaunted Mainichi Daily News printing distressing stories of Japanese youth fully corrupted by their insatiable passion for Space Invaders.
+By mid-1979, the intense popularity of the game has inspired a kind of Reefer Madness-style panic across Japan, with media such as the vaunted Mainichi Daily News printing distressing stories of Japanese youth fully corrupted by their insatiable passion for Space Invaders.
 These tales include a senior high school girl in Okayama who reportedly engages in prostitution to feed her electronic habit.
 Other horror stories: a group of seven junior high school students in Higashi Sumiyoshi-ku break into their school to steal ¥45,000 (about $230 USD) to feed their Invader addiction, and an enterprising gang of Tokyo junior high school students who establish a shoplifting ring to finance their blasting of the alien menace, to the tune of ¥400,000 (about $2000 USD).
 Things get so crazy that the National Police Agency institutes a national fact-finding survey to establish the connection between this delinquency and the arcade game, municipal school boards issue edicts to districts prohibiting playing of the game, and the Japan Amusement Trade Association puts forth a plan to combat the menace: only businesses with on-site caretakers can install the game, players under the age of 18 must not be allowed to play after 11pm, no prizes be offered for Space Invaders high scores and any children under 15 must be accompanied by an adult.

 In a smart bit of foresight, Midway, licensing the game for North America, begins production of Space Invaders in October of 1978, before its introduction at the AMOA coin-op trade show a month later.
 The game becomes a sleeper hit at the show, with long lines waiting at the Midway booth to play it by the end of the show.
 Unleashed onto the public, Midway soon finds itself in possession of the biggest arcade video game hit in America up to that point.
 Released in the U.S. in November of 1978, the game transcends the regular video game ghettos of pool halls and bars, popping up in department stores, restaurants, and other mainstream venues; within a year, 60,000 units have been installed in the U.S. Arcade operators scramble for the machines, aware that within one month, income from the game at prime locations will have paid off its $1,700 price tag.
-Even after 16 months of production of Space Invaders, distributers are faced with a five-week back order for the game.
+Even after 16 months of production of Space Invaders, distributors are faced with a five-week back order for the game.
 Internationally, 370,000 Space Invaders cabinets have been sold.

 JUMP: Space Invaders video playlist

-Taito follows up Space Invaders with Space Invaders Part II in 1979, licensed again by Midway who sell it as Space Invaders Deluxe the same year.
-The sequel hews closely to the original in gameplay, with a few twists: there are two flying saucers worth different points, as well as Invaders who are dropped from a UFO as reinforcements during a round, and ones who split into two when hit.
 Thanks to its various video creations and imports, Midway’s profits skyrocket by fifty percent in 1980.
-Hoping to replicate this success, numerous other imitators and sequels such as and Invaders Revenge are released in the original’s wake, and Space Invaders becomes a huge force in the home videogame market in 1980 as the first arcade game licensed for a home console, the Atari VCS.
+Hoping to replicate this success, numerous other imitators and sequels such as Invaders Revenge, an unauthorized conversion kit for Space Invaders by UK company Zenitone Microsec from 1979, are released in the original’s wake, and Space Invaders becomes a huge force in the home videogame market in 1980 as the first arcade game licensed for a home console, the Atari VCS.
 This home version of the game, complete with 112 variations of gameplay, moves over one million cartridges in its first year of release and develops into a huge system-seller for Atari’s console.
-Other companies eventually release their own Space Invader clones for their home consoles, when it becomes apparent to lawyers at Mattel that the original copyright for the game has not been properly protected, with only a change of the trademarked “Space Invaders” name required to avoid litigation.
-This allows the company to release Space Armada in 1981, which becomes a big hit on the Intellivision with 931,000 copies sold.

 Space Invaders: It’s In the Wrist